kontent-ai/smart-link/README.md

         <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/@kentico/kontent-smart-link@latest/dist/kontent-smart-link.umd.min.js" />
         <script type="text/javascript">
             KontentSmartLink.initializeOnLoad({
-                // Or you can specify project id as a `data-kk-project-id` attribute on some element at the top of the DOM hierarchy
+                // Or you can specify project id as a `data-kontent-project-id` attribute on some element at the top of the DOM hierarchy
                 projectId: '1d50a0f7-9033-48f3-a96e-7771c73f9683',
-                // Or you can specify language codename as a `data-kk-language-codename` attribute on some element at the top of the DOM hierarchy
+                // Or you can specify language codename as a `data-kontent-language-codename` attribute on some element at the top of the DOM hierarchy
                 languageCodename: 'default',
                 // Name of the query parameter that should be present in the URL to turn the highlighting on
                 queryParam: 'preview',